-Simple water balances were created for each cover system configuration to estimate net percolation of meteoric waters past the cover system into the underlying waste rock.
-The total estimated net percolation over the monitoring year was 9% and 16% for Trial #1 and Trial #2, respectively.
-The difference in net percolation rates was attributed to higher evapotranspiration rates on Trial #1 from thicker, established vegetation providing higher store and release capacity as well as creating a positive suction gradient within the compacted layer.
+Simple water balances were created for each cover system configuration to estimate net percolation of meteoric waters into the underlying waste rock.
+The total estimated net percolation over the monitoring year was 15% and 24% for Trial #1 and Trial #2, respectively.
+The difference in net percolation rates in the current monitoring year was attributed to Trial #1 having a greater capacity to store large incoming rainfall events that occurred in September and October.